 Appendix D: Selected School District Policies

 The Hanover District has a large number of officially adopted policies governing Board and in-School practices.
 The following summaries outline the essence of several key policies relating to student safety, discipline and information.
 These summaries provide an overview only, and are not to be relied on for official wording or completeness.
-Full texts of these (and all other) policies are available from the Ray School office, or fromthe SAU office on Lebanon Street, or at the Hanover Policies page of the SAU web site.
+Full texts of these (and all other) policies are available from the Ray School office, or from the SAU office on Lebanon Street, or on the SAU Board Docs site.

 Safe Schools (Policy JDGA)

 Significant disciplinary problems or criminal acts at school are governed by New Hampshire statute RSA 193:13 (Safe School Zones) and by Hanover District policy JICD and related Memorandum of Understanding between the District and local police.
 Both statute and policy prescribe processes for dealing with occasions of violence or criminal behavior on school property.
 Prescribed processes include police reporting and student notification requirements, process for suspension or expulsion, avenues for waiver, appeal or review of discipline, and conditions for disciplinary procedure for pupils with educational disability.

 The complete text of the statute, policy, and memorandum are available at the Ray School office or at the SAU office on Lebanon Street in Hanover.

 Student Records (Policy JRB)